codesnerd/Eiser-Online-Shopping/README.md

 ![5- Delete Profile](https://user-images.githubusercontent.com/70039999/125042872-c8595e80-e0b3-11eb-8769-3ffe836fdc20.gif)

-### If you found the repo useful, do support it by giving a star. ⭐
+### If you find the repo useful, do support it by giving a star. ⭐

 ## 🖋 Author
 Follow my GitHub profile to stay updated with my latest projects: